jqnpm/jqnpm/README.md

 Copyright (c) 2014, Joel Purra <http://joelpurra.com/>
 All rights reserved.

-When using jqnpm, comply to at least one of the three available licenses: BSD, MIT, GPL.
+When using **jqnpm**, comply to at least one of the three available licenses: BSD, MIT, GPL.
 Please see the LICENSE file for details.